P. Guillaume and Martin Grainger, a pseudonym of Maurice Brinton, in Solidarity pamphlet #35, write on the Paris commune of 1871.

 Selection from above has a remarkable tendency to transform itself from the exception to the rule.
 It is carried over, by its own momentum, from wartime into peace time.
 It spreads from the regiment into the factory.
 From the barracks it invades the factories involved in war work and the workers councils themselves.
 From the military 'High Command' it takes a brisk step into the 'High Command' of the Party.
 It becomes systematised.
 It becomes the 'hierarchic investiture' of which Marx spoke and which is one of the essential features of all class society.
 And as the principle proceeds on its way the masses soon retreat from the historical arena, leaving it to others who 'are more efficient', who 'know better' to act' on their behalf.
 The degeneration has begun.
 The seeds of the Stalinist regime are sown: the cooption of bureaucracy by the bureaucracy itself.
 Engels was almost prophetic in his foresight when he insisted that 'all officials, without exception, must be subject to recall at any moment'.

-The idea that revolutionary theory is something static, enshrined once and for all in the writings of the four great teachers, something to be derived from the st of udy of books, and the idea that socialist consciousness has to be brought to the proletariat 'from outside' (Lenin) by the bourgeois intelligentsia which is 'the vehicle of science' (Kautsky), are both profoundly reactionary and profoundly anti-dialectical, in the deepest sense of the form.
-We have touched on these subjects in issues No.4 and.
-No.5 of AGITATOR and will develop thorn more fully in future issues.
+- 6. The idea that revolutionary theory is something static, enshrined once and for all in the writings of the four great teachers, something to be derived from the study of books, and the idea that socialist consciousness has to be brought to the proletariat 'from outside' (Lenin) by the bourgeois intelligentsia which is 'the vehicle of science' (Kautsky), are both profoundly reactionary and profoundly anti-dialectical, in the deepest sense of the form.
+We have touched on these subjects in issues No. 4 and No.5 of AGITATOR and will develop them more fully in future issues.

-Who is this anonymous and mysterious 'one'?
+- 10. Who is this anonymous and mysterious 'one'?
 Who is to bestow 'absolute confidence' in the revolutionary organ and the revolutionary organizers?
 Is it the masses?
 Is it the Party 'acting' in the interests of the masses?
-Is it the Party loaders 'acting' in the interests of the Party as a whole?
+Is it the Party leaders 'acting' in the interests of the Party as a whole?
 Is Trotsky's ambiguity on this point entirely accidental?